cabforum/build-guidelines-action/README.md

 ### `lint`

-Check that all self-referencing links resolve.
+Performs linting on the Markdown file.
 Default: `"false"`.

+This includes usage of [Markdown lint tool](https://github.com/markdownlint/markdownlint/) to enforce correct document presentation.

-This runs a simple [Pandoc Lua filter](https://pandoc.org/lua-filters.html) to check and make sure that links to section headers resolve.
+Additionally, to check that all self-referencing links resolve, this runs a simple [Pandoc Lua filter](https://pandoc.org/lua-filters.html) to check and make sure that links to section headers resolve.
 Note that Pandoc removes leading numbers for sections, so the following would be valid: